 By the Action of Alkali on Zn metal

-When granulated zinc is reacted with a dilute hydrochloric acid, hydrogen is obtained.
-This is the most common procedure of producing hydrogen.
+When granulated zinc is reacted with dilute hydrochloric acid, hydrogen is obtained.
+This is the most common procedure for producing hydrogen.
 We can also prepare hydrogen by reacting zinc with aqueous alkali.
 The following reaction will make this clear:

 There are many ways in which it is prepared commercially.
-Following are some of the methods used generally.
+Following are some methods used generally.

 a.
-When acidified water is electrolyzed using platinum electrodes, hydrogen is produced.
+When acidified water is electrolysed using platinum electrodes, hydrogen is produced.

 b.
-To obtain hydrogen of high purity we can electrolyze warm aqueous barium hydroxide solution between nickel electrodes.
+To obtain hydrogen of high purity we can electrolyse warm aqueous barium hydroxide solution between nickel electrodes.

-The mixture of carbon monoxide and water is popularly called as water gas.
+The mixture of carbon monoxide and water is popularly called water gas.
 This water gas is used for the synthesis of methanol and many hydrocarbons and so it is also known as the synthesis gas or ‘syngas’.
-This syngas is prepared from sewage, sawdust, scrap wood etc. We can also produce syngas from coal and this process is known as ‘coal gasification’.
-We can increase the production of hydrogen gas by reacting carbon monoxide of syngas with a stream in the presence of iron chromate as catalyst and temperature of 673K.
+These syngas is prepared from sewage, sawdust, scrap wood etc. We can also produce syngas from coal and this process is known as ‘coal gasification.
+We can increase the production of hydrogen gas by reacting carbon monoxide of syngas with a stream in the presence of iron chromate as a catalyst and a temperature of 673K.

-The above reaction is known as water gas shift reaction.
-As of now the maximum percentage of the hydrogen gas is produced from petrochemicals, some from coal and a very little percent from electrolysis of aqueous solution.
+The above reaction is known as the water gas shift reaction.
+As of now the maximum percentage of hydrogen gas is produced from petrochemicals, some from coal and a very little percent from the electrolysis of aqueous solution.